What to Pack for Boulder

 In every season...

 Boulder is all about being outdoors.
 Chances are good you’ll be sipping drinks on rooftops, going for a nature walk or hike, renting bikes to pedal around town, taking pictures in front of the Flatirons...even our shopping malls and districts are open-air!
-So be sure to be prepared for a range in temperatures.
+So be sure to be prepared for a range of temperatures.
 Boulder sits at an altitude of 5,430 feet, so evenings get cool here year-round.

 - Comfortable shoes – Boulder's a walkable city and you'll want to roam far and wide.